 The above interface shows all medical records stored in the device.
-User can search necessary cases by the query function in the interface (refer to 7.4.1), modify or delete case information by edit function, and review stored case information.
+User can search necessary cases by the query function in the interface (refer to 7.4.1), modify or delete case information by edit function, and review stored case information (refer to 7.4.2).